Plugins and user-supplied code

 As always, run with limabean -v to see what is going on with the Clojure invocation.

-Note: it is not possible to load plugins when running in the standalone mode, which uses java rather than clojure.
+Note: it is not possible to load additional plugins when running in the standalone mode, which uses java rather than clojure.
+This is essentially a constraint imposed by the Clojure tools.

 Writing plugins